20 Internet Safety Tips, Facts

 ICT Forensic Psychology explores the individual and group manifestations of behavioral, perceptual & psychological patterns within cyberspace in the areas of investigation and prevention of criminal violations, deviant behaviors and online victimization.
 ICT Forensic Psychology analyzes the psychological mechanisms by which antisocial views and habits arise and take root in a person or groups perceptual world, the process by which their criminal goals and motives are formed and how these criminal/deviant goals implemented involve ICT and cyberspace.
 ICT Forensic Psychology works to investigate and understand the psychological, behavioral and perceptual mechanisms of individuals and groups who utilize ICT to victimize, harm, cloak or steal from other ICT users, groups or businesses.

-18. Digital Citizenship: Digital Citizenship is defined as the appropriate norms of behavior with regard to Information and Communications Technology (ICT) usage. addresses the multiple levels of responsibility encouraged for all ICT users when interacting with the devices & applications of ICT and cyberspace.
-The rules of Digital Citizenship includes online etiquette, private information protection, online safety measures, dealing with cyberbullying and harassment, digital rights & responsibilities and cyber security.
+18. Digital Citizenship: Digital Citizenship is defined as the appropriate norms of behavior regarding Information and Communications Technology (ICT) usage. addresses the multiple levels of responsibility encouraged for all ICT users when interacting with the devices & applications of ICT and cyberspace.
+The rules of Digital Citizenship include online etiquette, privileged information protection, online safety measures, dealing with cyberbullying and harassment, digital rights & responsibilities, and cyber security.

 Although Digital Citizenship involves multiple facets, a primary goal is the practice of ICT etiquette and responsible social interactions.
 ICT etiquette are the electronic standards of conduct and behaviors when interacting with others and respect for the information one posts and disseminates regarding other ICT users.
 It is assumed the more adept an ICT user is practicing Digital Citizenship, the less likely he/she is at being targeted by an iPredator.
 As described in the iPredator Protection factor used to create the theory of iPredator,is recognized as an iPredator Protection approach.